 The Graduate Certificate in Environmental Studies is designed to give students already admitted to a graduate program at KU the opportunity for interdisciplinary coursework in Environmental Studies, spanning the humanities, natural/physical sciences, and social sciences.

-One graduate-level elective course with at least 25% environmental content, approved by the student’s advisor and the Environmental Studies Graduate Director (3).
+- Two graduate-level elective courses with at least 50% environmental content, approved by the student’s advisor and the Environmental Studies Graduate Director (6).

 Thanks to the generous support of the late Ruben Zadigan, a limited number of scholarships are available for students enrolled in the certificate program.
 Applications for entering the certificate program are automatically reviewed for scholarship funding.